In this article, you can find a simple summary of the poem The Dream of The Rood. We will also discuss its themes and details about its author.

 It has been stated that believing in the holy nature of natural objects sees the tree as an object of devotion.
 Despite the presence of pagan elements, the nature of the poem is based on Christian beliefs.

 The entire poem refers to the passion, death, and resurrection of Christ as a triumph over sin and evil.
 These elements represent the strongest sign of the Christian faith.

 This piece of dream narrative is the most famous single poem in Old English.
 The reason for its popularity stems from the fact that it has many layers.
 Readers can interpret it in different ways depending on how a reader gets to it.
 Scholars praise this poem for being able to cross over between different genres.
 But, some people also criticize it for being too ambiguous.

 After reviewing the summary and themes, we will now talk about the author of The Dream of the Rood.
 It is a Christian poem.
 To this day, the authorship of this literary work remains a mystery.
-But, the Ruthwell Cross gives the poem an approximate time in which it might have been written.
-The author of the Dream of the Rood was certainly a Christian monk.
-Who wrote it in the late 10th or early 11th century.
+However, the Ruthwell Cross gives the poem an approximate time in which it might have been written.
+The author of The Dream of the Rood was certainly a Christian monk.
+He wrote it in the late 10th or early 11th century.

 Another post you might like: Think and Grow Rich Review

 Some details and arguments about Caedmon